kengibson1111/tour-of-go/README.md

 ## Lessons

-* slices - this shows how effective pointers are since a slice has a pointer to a backing array.
-Building on comments from the previous lesson, I believe the golang implementation of a string is a slice with a pointer to a byte array.
-  The sample code creates an array of ints using literals.
-Then the slice to the int array is created.
-The slice has the pointer.
-I would think if a function needs an array as a parameter, you want to use a slice for that because that is the best optimization of the function call stack.

 * slices (of slice) - and since a slice has a pointer to a backing array, the array type can be anything including a slice which, again, has a backing array pointer.
 Similar to pointer of pointers in C. There is a lot going on in the sample even though much is hidden in the language.
 Each literal string is a slice to a byte array.
 So the memory for